amazon-archives/aws-appsync-rds-aurora-sample/README.md

 Now you're free to use the sample!
 Here's some queries and mutations to get you started:

-Create a new post:
+Hypothetical author Shaggy creates a new post:
 ```
 mutation CreatePost{
-  createPost(author:"Shaggy", content:"Test Post"){
+  createPost(author:"Shaggy", content:"Hello there"){
     id
     author
     content